Buff Wood

 Buff Wood is a 15.8 hectare biological Site of Special Scientific Interest in Hatley in Cambridgeshire.
-It is managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
+It is owned by the Hatley Park Estate and was formerly managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

 This site is ecologically diverse boulder clay woodland, with a range of wildflowers, including oxlips and the uncommon green hellebore.
 There are butterflies such as brimstones, large whites, orange-tips and speckled woods.

-A permit from the Wildlife Trust is required for access.